chz31/notes_and_examples/workflows/SOFA/gmsh_meshing_workflow.md

 This should close most small holes.
 You may also need to manually closing holes by using Paint tool.<br>
 <img width="300" alt="image" src="https://github.com/user-attachments/assets/b389c534-511c-49a3-96b2-d509b94748cf" />

-### 3. Clean the skull semgnet, and create an empty new segment and copy the skull into it using Logical Operator.
+### 3. Clean the skull segment, and create an empty new segment and copy the skull into it using Logical Operator.
 Use scissor tool to crop the skull to leave only orbital region.
 Clean the fracture site to remove isolated bones.
 Fill holes at the unfractured regions.
 You may first use the "Closing (fill holes") effect in the smoothing method again and then manually paint the remaining holes.